dannykryan/soc7-bbcSporks/README.md

 ## Objective:

-Replicated the BBC Sports home page to be BBC Sporks using CSS and HTML, focusing on both low-fidelity and high-fidelity versions.
+Replicate the BBC Sports home page to be BBC Sporks using CSS and HTML, focusing on both low-fidelity and high-fidelity versions.
 Used AI to create Spork images, and story headers.

 ## Main Tasks: